sungchun/journi/README.md

 # journi

-A social media where people can share their trips
+A social media where people can share their trips with others.